drewroberts/linux/README.md

 On all of my devices, I use the following:

 ### VS Code
-- Easiest to install via menu
+- Install from AUR via yay or Omarchy menu

 ### Telegram
 - Install from AUR via yay